quora

 What is FINTRAC?

-The FINTRAC – Financial Transactions and Reports Analysis Center of Canada – is an autonomous regulatory body working directly under Canada’s Department of Finance.
+The FINTRAC – Financial Transactions and Reports Analysis Centre of Canada – is an autonomous regulatory body working directly under Canada’s Department of Finance.
 Headquartered in Ottawa, it is currently run by Sarah Paquet who took the role of Director and CEO in November 2020.
 The financial intelligence unit was created to protect the legal financial system of Canada from the increasing threats of money laundering.

 What is the Purpose of FINTRAC?